Ak-Sure/cdr_bench/README.md

 ## Repository Structure

-- **cdr**: Contains the core code necessary to reproduce the results.
+- **src**: Contains the essential code for data preprocessing, dimensionality reduction, optimization, analysis, and visualization.
 - **datasets**: Contains the datasets utilized in the study.
 - **notebooks**: Includes Jupyter notebooks used for data analysis and visualization.
 - **results**: Stores the optimized low-dimensional embeddings and all calculated metrics.
+- **scripts**: Includes master scripts for data preparation, running benchmarks, and analyzing results.

 ## Datasets
 The `datasets` directory houses the chemical datasets used throughout the study.